Barbershop MP3s

 Naturally Doo-wop written for 5 parts, but in a quartet, you have to make do with 4.
 Duh.
 Not public domain, so it ain't here.

-Recordings of other groups performing the above
+Recordings of real humans performing the above

 The Star-Spangled Banner as sung by "The Chapter Four"